AI engineer building production agents and AI-native infrastructure.

 Start a conversation

 Montrose, CO.
-Open to remote and frontier-lab on-site.
+Open to remote.